kalucki/env-change-runtime/README.md

 import { init, getEnvVariables } from "env-change-runtime";
 ```

+## Note for Vite or Next.js users

+If you are using Vite or Next.js make sure you put your .env file in your `public` folder in order to serve it statically from your http server, otherwise this won't work.

 ## Initialization

 Before you can access environment variables, you must initialize the library.
 This is done with the `init` method.